JasperDeasey/WhistlerAlerts.ca/README.md

 Getting the linux server to work was very tricky - it was my first time using linux, and the debugging process took time to understand.

 ### Accomplishments
-On a local host, the app works just as I hoped it would, and I am even more pround of putting up my first website (even if it doesn't work...) !
+On a local host, the app works just as I hoped it would, and I am even more pround of putting up my first website!

 ### Future
 Currently, the data is held in JSON files; however, adding an SQL database would be a nice addition I have time.
 Also, I didn't make it very future-proof.
 It requires manual changes to update it every month, and automating these will be necessary if the user base becomes big enough.